VictorChecklov/Quaternion/README.md

 # Quaternion

 Simple implementation of quaternions

+__This is my first venture into Computer Graphics, and I believe I'll learn something really cool__

-## Introduction of Quaternion
+## Introduction to Quaternion

 ### Background

-- ` Euler angles ` could have glimbal lock.
+- ` Euler angles ` could cause the gimbal lock.
 When you rotate an object in a specific order and angle, you may lose one degree of freedom;
 - As for ` Matrix `, although it can avoid Gimbal lock, if your rotation matrix is not an orthogonal matrix, it will cause awful errors, and the rotation matrix needs to store 9 quantities

-### Advantage
+### Advantages

-` Quaternions ` can represent rotation using only four numbers with
+` Quaternions ` can represent rotation using only 4 numbers:

 $$ q = w + xi + yj + zk\ $$